eeeschwartz/erikschwartz/_posts/2016-06-23-letsencrypt-san-certificate-pantheon.md

 ### Pantheon-specific note

 I had to enable both domains in Pantheon: www.notabigdeal.club and notabigdeal.club.
 Otherwise it gave a Pantheon boilerplate "Site not found" page.

-The confusing part is that each domain you add on the Pantheon dashboard suggests that your DNS settings should be an "A" record pointing to the Pantheon IP.
-This conflicts with the Pantheon documentation where it says the root domain gets the "A" record, and the "www" subdomain gets a CNAME to "my-site.pantheonsite.io".
-As mentioned above, I chose the latter and it worked for me.